briandgomez/Study/Security+/Security Operations.md

     - It involves everyone sitting around a table and logistically stepping through the policies and procedures for these security events

 - Simulation (i.e. phishing attacks, password requests, data breaches)
+    - This involves simulating an attack and waiting to see what the results are

 - Root cause analysis
     - The focus is to determine the ultimate cause of an incident
+    - Create a set of conclusions regarding the incident backed up by facts
     - Do not use tunnel vision.
 There can be multiple causes for the breach

 - <u>Threat hunting</u>: searching for threats that already exist before alerts or alarms go off